haydenwoodhead/burner.kiwi/README.md

 Again, if you think you can help, then create an issue and outline your plans.

+## Contributors

+Thanks to @cdubz for adding SQLite3 support.

 ## License

 Copyright 2018 Hayden Woodhead